 4. Experiencing Unquenchable Thirst

-You might experience a dry mouth and constantly feel thirsty.
+You might experience a dry mouth and constantly feeling thirsty.

 5. Having Severe Diarrhea